cpshim/To-DoListAndroidApp/README.md

 # To-DoListAndroidApp
-A to-do list app for Android
+A to-do list app for Android made in Android Studio.